 4053.
-Graphic Design IV.
+Advanced Graphic Design.

-This capstone course consists of a self-selected project taking the student through in-depth research, writing and creation, offering an opportunity to create a specialized project with tangible outcomes for their final portfolio.
-Prerequisite: ART 4003 or permission of the instructor.
-Fall.
+This advanced course consists of a self-selected project, taking the student through in-depth research, writing and creation, offering an opportunity to create a specialized project with tangible outcomes for their final portfolio.
+Prerequisite: ART 3033 or permission of the instructor.
+Fall of even-numbered years.